Black Bean Tacos

 Step 3: Make the black bean filling.

-Start by cooking the diced onion for 4-6 minutes until softened, then add the garlic, cumin, chipotle pepper and adobo sauce (just scoop some of the sauce from the can of chipotle peppers).
+Heat 2 tsp oil in a large skillet then add the diced onion to the hot oil and cook 4-6 minutes until softened.
+Add the garlic, cumin, chipotle pepper and adobo sauce (just scoop some of the sauce from the can of chipotle peppers) and cook 1 minute.

 Onion, garlic and chipotle peppers cooking in a skillet with a wooden spoon.